Detector (radio): Envelope detector

+The envelope of a waveform is a curve that outlines the waveform.
+A major category of AM demodulation technique involves envelope detection, since the envelope of an AM signal is the original signal.

-One major technique is known as envelope detection.
-The simplest form of envelope detector is the diode detector that consists of a diode connected between the input and output of the circuit, with a resistor and capacitor in parallel from the output of the circuit to the ground to form a low pass filter.
-If the resistor and capacitor are correctly chosen, the output of this circuit will be a nearly identical voltage-shifted version of the original signal.
+A diode detector is a type of simple envelope detector.
+It consists of a diode connected between the input and output of the circuit, with a resistor and capacitor in parallel from the output of the circuit to the ground to form a low pass filter.
+Their RC time constant must be small enough to discharge the capacitor fast enough when the envelope is falling.
+Meanwhile, the filter's cutoff frequency should be well below the carrier wave's frequency to sufficiently attenuate the carrier.

 An early form of envelope detector was the crystal detector, which was used in the crystal set radio receiver.
 A later version using a crystal diode is still used in crystal radio sets today.
 The limited frequency response of the headset eliminates the RF component, making the low pass filter unnecessary.

 More sophisticated envelope detectors include the grid-leak detector, the plate detector, the infinite-impedance detector, transistor equivalents of them and precision rectifiers using operational amplifiers.

 Product detector

 A product detector is a type of demodulator used for AM and SSB signals, where the original carrier signal is removed by multiplying the received signal with a signal at the carrier frequency (or near to it).
 Rather than converting the envelope of the signal into the decoded waveform by rectification as an envelope detector would, the product detector takes the product of the modulated signal and a local oscillator, hence the name.
 By heterodyning, the received signal is mixed (in some type of nonlinear device) with a signal from the local oscillator, to give sum and difference frequencies to the signals being mixed, just as a first mixer stage in a superhet would produce an intermediate frequency; the beat frequency in this case, the low frequency modulating signal is recovered and the unwanted high frequencies filtered out from the output of the product detector.
 Because the sidebands of an amplitude-modulated signal contain all the information in the carrier displaced from the center by a function of their frequency, a product detector simply mixes the sidebands down into the audible range so that the original audio may be heard.

-Product detector circuits are and so essentially ring modulators or synchronous detectors and closely related to some phase-sensitive detector circuits.
+Product detector circuits are essentially ring modulators or synchronous detectors and closely related to some phase-sensitive detector circuits.
 They can be implemented using something as simple as ring of diodes or a single dual-gate Field Effect Transistor to anything as sophisticated as an Integrated Circuit containing a Gilbert cell.
 Product detectors are typically preferred to envelope detectors by shortwave listeners and radio amateurs as they permit the reception of both AM and SSB signals.
 They may also demodulate CW transmissions if the beat frequency oscillator is tuned slightly above or below the carrier.